 [44:4] In it (feehaa), every matter of wisdom is clarified.

-Note: Quran is built with infinite wisdom, and just to know the meaning of the Arabic text may not be enough to comprehend the actual message in many verses without reflecting to the wisdom hidden in the text.
+Note: God has confirmed that the Quran has built-in infinite wisdom (36:2), and just to know the meaning of the Arabic text may not be enough to comprehend the actual message in many verses without reflecting to the wisdom hidden in the text.

 It is a well-known story that when Adam and Eve were duped by the Satan, they transgressed God’s order.
 Afterwards, Adam and Eve deeply repented to God and earnestly asked His forgiveness for their sins (7:23).
 Then God gave them specific “words,” and sent them down to the earth to give them a chance to be redeemed for their sins.
 They used those words and God redeemed them (2:37):